 Outlook for Environmental Consulting Jobs

-Information compiled by Karin Kirk, SERC and informed by the Geoscience Workforce in the 21st Century workshop
+This information was compiled in 2013 by Karin Kirk, SERC, informed by the Geoscience Workforce in the 21st Century workshop

 Although this page primarily addresses environmental consultants, similar work is performed by scientists and technicians at government agencies such as state-level departments of environmental quality.
 These employees are involved in environmental monitoring, sampling and planning and oversight of remediation projects in addition to permitting and adherence to environmental regulations and standards.
 Moreover, companies that own the properties or facilities that are being monitored may also have environmental professionals on staff.
 So the overall effort of environmental monitoring and cleanup is carried out by a three-way partnership consisting of the regulatory agency, the client and the consulting firm.
 There are related workforce opportunities in each of these sectors.